Leaflet: A guide to Adult Social Care and Health

 Keeping people safe

 Adults who have care and support needs may find it harder to protect themselves from abuse or neglect.
-Care and support needs include a person’s age, physical or learning disability, mental health needs or other illness.
+Care and support needs include physical or learning disability, mental health needs or other illness.

-Abuse and neglect can come in many different forms, including:
+Abuse and neglect come in many different forms, including:

-- neglect and acts of omission (when medical, physical or emotional needs are ignored)
+- neglect and acts of omission: when medical, physical or emotional needs are not met or ignored

-- financial abuse (stealing or misuse of money or property, scams and being pressured into giving people money or paying for things)
+- financial abuse: stealing or misusing money or property, scams and being pressured into giving people money or paying for things

-- sexual abuse (sexual activity that someone does not agree to or cannot agree to)
+- sexual abuse: sexual activity that someone does not or cannot agree to

-- organisational abuse (neglect and poor professional practice in a care setting such as a hospital, care home, or in a person’s own home)
+- organisational abuse: neglect and poor professional practice in a care setting

-- self-neglect (when a person cannot or will not care for themselves or allow others to)
+- self-neglect: when someone cannot or will not care for themselves or allow others to

-- modern slavery (including but not limited to slavery, sexual exploitation, forced labour, domestic servitude)
+- modern slavery: including slavery, sexual exploitation, forced labour, and domestic servitude

-- discriminatory abuse (occurs when people are harassed, insulted or treated badly because of age, culture, mental health needs, disability, gender, race, sexual orientation, religion or belief)
+- discriminatory abuse: being harassed, insulted or poor treatment because of age, culture, mental health needs, disability, gender, race, sexual orientation, religion or belief

 How you can report abuse and neglect

-If you have a concern about someone else, let the person know that help is available and talk to them about what they want to do.
+If you have a concern about someone, let them know that help is available and talk to them about what they want to do.

-If you suspect abuse or neglect, phone 0345 60 80 191 at any time.
+If you suspect or are experiencing abuse or neglect, phone 0345 60 80 191 at any time.
 Calls outside of opening hours will be connected to the Emergency Duty Service.

 What will happen after I report abuse or neglect?